Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Temporary Assistance for Needy Families (TANF) & General Assistance (GA)

-Households with open TANF and GA cases may receive an emergency cash benefit amount up to the maximum benefit amount for their TANF or GA household size.
-The Division of Social Services has issued emergency cash benefits since March 2020 to TANF and GA households that were not already receiving the maximum benefit amount.
-TANF and GA households may also receive an emergency cash benefit check on or after November 23, 2021.
+The Division of Social Services has issued emergency cash benefits since March 2020.
+Households with open TANF and GA cases that are not already receiving the maximum benefit amount will receive the next emergency cash benefit check on or after May 31, 2023.

 |TANF Household Size||Maximum TANF Benefit Amount|